Want to know the biggest graphic design mistakes marketers make ALL-THE-TIME?

 And that's exactly what you want, right?

 Pro Tip: Designing those marketing assets yourself takes time.
-Why not use an unlimited graphic design service that will take the weight off your shoulder?
+Why not use a graphic design service that will take the weight off your shoulder?

 Graphic Design Mistake #2: Too Many Fonts

 No matter what you design, consistency, and readability are important.

 Using too many fonts or different font faces can distract and confuse your audiences.

 Just like this:

 Good font choices are especially significant when it comes to designing brochures, newsletters or sales collateral.